University Conduct Board

 Students, faculty, and professional staff at Drexel University may apply to join the University Conduct Board.

 All Hearing Board members are required to participate in a mandatory orientation/training workshop in order to be eligible to serve.
-Hearing Board members who have not participated in training will be deemed inactive until they are trained.
+Hearing Board members who have not participated in orientation and appropriate supplemental trainings will be deemed inactive until they are completed.

 - Display appropriate behavior, serve as a role model for the Drexel community, and strive to preserve the rights and responsibilities of Drexel students.